holochain-open-dev/invitations/DEV-README.md

 # Invitations Module

+This module is intended for creating and coordinating invitation groups in a DHT Below is a communication diagram (Sequence, Structure and State) that shows the design of this module at a high level.
+Structure: - It shows all the Object types stored in the system as well as DTO's (Data Transfer Objects) for input, ouput listen DTO'S for signals.
+Sequence: - You can see the API for the module, and basic interaction between the conductor and the UI client
+State: -  state changes can be seen to some extent in the link tags.
+          - agent to invitation (pending,inviter,committed)
+          - invitation to agent (accepted,rejected)

 ![image](https://github.com/holochain-open-dev/invitations/assets/17417820/0574be76-adaf-4c9c-9b30-fabb54e33874)

+in this version of the module, the author of the invitation is the only one that can make updates.
+They can also choose to be an invitee or not.
+If they choose to create an invitation that doesn't include them, they are linked by the "Inviter" tag otherise invitees are given a pending tag for the link.

+status changes once the invitee chooses to accept or reject the invitation by moving the agent link from "pending" to "committed"

 ## Test the module without installation
 run `nix develop`, `npm install` and `npm test` in the root folder of repository.